bot-app/trading/docs/configuration.md

 If the default configuration file is not created we recommend to use `trading new-config --config config.json` to generate a basic configuration file.

-The Freqtrade configuration file is to be written in JSON format.
+The Trading configuration file is to be written in JSON format.

 Additionally to the standard JSON syntax, you may use one-line `// ...` and multi-line `/* ... */` comments in your configuration files and trailing commas in the lists of parameters.